Yogi (2009 Tamil film): Production

-Filming was held for 161 days in various areas in and around Chennai on a cost of nearly 12 crores.
-The shooting of the film began in mid-November 2007 and was completed by mid-July 2009.
-Since the story is said to revolve around a slum dweller in an urban slum, shooting was mainly held around slum areas in Chennai as in Egmore, Saidapet, Chennai Central and Teynampet.
-The various locations in Chennai include the Chennai City Centre and the Sathyam Theatre, for which the unit had to get permissions first, which was said to be very costly and one main reason for the delay of the shooting.
+Filming began in mid-November 2007 and was completed by mid-July 2009.
+Since the story revolves around a slum dweller in an urban slum, shooting was mainly held around slum areas in Chennai as in Egmore, Saidapet, Chennai Central and Teynampet.
 Several fight scenes in the climax were shot at the terrace of Big Bazaar in Vadapalani, at Ennore and a house in Besant Nagar.
-In August 2009, however, it was reported, that "last leg shooting" was being held in Thiruvottiyur in Chennai at the famous Vadivudaiyamman Temple.
-In April 2008, reports claimed, that Ameer was injured during the shooting, which was going on at the AVM Studios, when he was jumping from 40 meter high and sustained fracture in his right hand.
+Ameer was injured while filming a stunt sequence, where he had to jump from 40 meter high and sustained fracture in his right hand.